 Look, science was never my thing.
 If you’re worried about those classes, my best advice is to just dive right into them.
-I found that they weren’t as hard as I thought they would be — plus, if you apply to a school that accepts you before your prerequisites are done (like I did) you really only have to do OK in your spring and summer classes (the hard ones).
+They weren’t as hard as I thought they would be — plus, if you apply to a school that accepts you before your prerequisites are done (like I did) you really only have to do OK in your spring and summer classes (the hard ones).

 I took most of my classes at a local community college, which worked great because they’re set up for part-time students.
-I took one class at a local 4-year school because it was the only time that worked with my schedule, and enrolling there as a part-time student for a single class was a pain.
-I also took a class online, which is obviously more convenient but which ended up taking me more time than it would have because I had such a hard time paying attention ¯\_(ツ)_/¯
+For one class, I went to a local 4-year school because it was the only time that worked with my schedule.
+Enrolling there as a part-time student for a single class was a pain.
+I took one class online, which seemed more convenient but ended up taking me more time my in-person classes.

-A quick note on the GRE, because that’s really all the space it deserves: Just sign up for it, buy a practice book, study for a handful of hours, and take the test.
-I found out later that the schools I applied to didn’t actually look at GRE scores, and I suspect that this is the case for a growing number of graduate programs.
+A quick note on the GRE, because that’s really all the space it deserves.
+Just sign up for it, buy a practice book, study for a handful of hours, and take the test.
+Both schools I applied to didn’t actually look at GRE scores.
+I suspect that this is the case for a growing number of graduate programs.

 Step 7: Reach out for letters of recommendation, brainstorm a personal statement that tells your story, and apply!

-Most applications are due in December, so try reaching out to the three people who you’d like to write your letters of recommendation.
-Most schools *recommend* that at least one of these be academic, but….if you’ve been out of school for years and are taking night classes at a community college, there may not be a teacher who you think could write you a decent recommendation.
+Most applications are due in December.
+Reach out several months before then to the three people who you’d like to write your letters of recommendation.
+Most schools *recommend* that at least one of these be academic.
+But….if you’ve been out of school for years and are taking night classes at a community college, there may not be a teacher who you think could write you a decent recommendation.
 This was the case for me, so I asked two former bosses and one former coworker to write mine.
 (I don’t know whether this is truly taboo or not, but hey, I got in.)
 Ask early, give people plenty of time, and send thank you notes when the letters are in.

 Next, figure out what kind of online platform(s) you need to apply through.
 Some schools are part of a common application and supplemental materials; other schools have their own platforms entirely.
-Look through each platform, create a log-in, and figure out exactly what you need to do and when to do it.
-Fill out the Free Application for Federal Student Aid (FAFSA) whether or not you expect to take out loans, since this is the only way most schools will consider you for scholarships, assistantships, and grants.
+Look through each platformand figure out exactly what you need to do and when to do it.
+Fill out the Free Application for Federal Student Aid (FAFSA).
+Whether or not you expect to take out loans, this is the only way to be considered for scholarships, assistantships, and grants.